konflux-ci/release-service-catalog/catalog/task/create-pyxis-image/0.1/README.md

 # create-pyxis-image

-Tekton task that pushes metadata to Pyxis for all container images contained in a snapshot.
+Tekton task that pushes metadata to Pyxis for all container images contained in a snapshot that is the result of the `apply-mapping` task.
 It first extracts the containerImages from the snapshot, then runs `skopeo inspect` on each, before finally pushing metadata to Pyxis.

 The IDs of the created `containerImage` Pyxis objects are stored as a task result with each ID separated by a new line.